-OK, now just stop checking yourself out in the mirror for one moment and take a look at what’s around it…your home.
+OK, now stop checking yourself out in the mirror for one moment and take a look at what’s around it…your home.
 Does your home do justice to your outfit, or is it letting the side down?
 Put plainly: is your home as fashionable as your wardrobe?

-We understand why the clothes take priority.
+We understand why clothes take priority.
 After all, when you leave the house, everyone can see you, admire or envy you, whereas relatively few come and see the sitting room or the kitchen.

 Secondly, think about the colors that you’ve got going on.
-Colours do go in and out of fashion–consider all those oranges and purples of the ‘70s!
+Colors do go in and out of fashion–consider all those oranges and purples of the ‘70s!
 While these retro looks can work well, the best bet is to go with something quite timeless, such as white or a neutral palette.
 It might sound boring, but if you think of it regarding a classic plain white shirt, you’ll realize how useful this simple, smart touch can be.
 Anyway, the character and excitement all come in with the next step.